 The first thing to examine is how each box’s selection and shipping process works.
 From store to door, what goes down?
 While the companies offer similar services, there are a few key differences that should be noted.

 To begin your Misfits Market membership, simply check your zip code to make sure they deliver in your area, and choose your shipping frequency (weekly or biweekly).
 The Misfits Market website offers a wide selection of organic produce and pantry items that you can use to customize your box.
-A key difference in both subscription boxes, is that Misfits Market is fully customizable.
+A key difference between these two subscription boxes is that Misfits Market is fully customizable.

-You must place an order of at least $30, you will receive a box full of seasonal produce that was just a little too weird for the grocery store, along with any pantry staples you added to your order.
-This service encourages you to eat more vegetables and fruit as well as guidance if you’re looking to experiment with new food items.
+You must place a minimum order of at least $30 and you will receive a box full of seasonal produce that was just a little too weird for the grocery store, along with any pantry and cold staples you added to your order.
+This service encourages you to eat more vegetables and fruit.
+Misfits also offer some guidance if you’re looking to experiment with new food items.

-Food ships with protective sleeves and multiple forms of insulation in a recyclable box, so your produce remains intact throughout the shopping process.
+Food ships with protective sleeves and multiple forms of insulation in a recyclable box so your produce remains intact throughout the shipping process.
 Buyers love that even after being in transit for multiple days, ice packs and meats are still fully frozen.
 This is thanks to the thoughtful insulation.

 Some items you can buy

 - Curated seafood